Illustration of mountains and palm trees

 colorful decoration leftColorful decor right

-Forget the Coffee Triangle – Head for the Coffee Square
+Forget the Coffee Triangle – Head for the Alternative Coffee Zone

 Exploring ‘the’ coffee region has become one of Colombia's hottest destinations.
 While most people think there is just one coffee region, there are actually many.
 Coffee is grown all over Colombia.
 In reality, there are numerous options for learning about coffee and immersion in the country’s rural landscape all over the country.